Sarvesh Kumari

 • Being in public spaces: eating, sitting, or just being around others can make you feel watched.

-• Being the center of attention: when people focus on you, even briefly, it can increase nervousness.
+• Being the centre of attention: when people focus on you, even briefly, it can increase nervousness.

 • Small daily interactions: talking to a cashier or asking for help may feel harder than it should